How To Give Your Bathroom Tiles a Makeover

 Important: Once you have painted the tiles on the floor – and even if you are using specialist tile paint – you will have to give it at least three coats of varnish to ensure it keeps looking good.

 Follow these instructions for the best results:

-- Remove the grout from between your tiles. you can find special tools to help you do this.
+- Remove the grout from between your tiles.
+You can find special tools to help you do this.
 It doesn’t need to be perfect, but the more you can remove the better.

-- Clean the whole area very carefully paying special attention to any areas where there may be soap build up or mould.
+- Clean the whole area very carefully paying special attention to any areas where there may be soap build-up or mould.
 Preparation is key when it comes to tile paint and the longer you spend scrubbing your tiles to remove all traces of dirt, dust and grease the better the final result will be.

 - Sand down the primer lightly to give the next layer of paint something to adhere to.
 Clean off the dust with a damp cloth.